 Asus PG42UQ Monitor Size

 I can honestly say this is too big for my normal Warzone sessions.
 Any other game is fine. but I think 32 inches is still my preferred size.
-Some say size matters, bigger is better and all that, but is 42 inches too big for a monitor?
+Some say size matters—bigger is better and all that—but is 42 inches too big for a monitor?
 Well, I think that depends on how you’re using it.
-If you didn’t want to use the four 42 inches, you could either resize or reposition your windows.
-You could use the inbuilt aspect ratio controller instead, so at the click of a button you can toggle between 24, 27, and 34 inches.
+If you didn’t want to use the four 42-inch windows, you could either resize or reposition your windows.
+You could use the inbuilt aspect ratio controller instead, so at the click of a button, you can toggle between 24, 27, and 34 inches.

-On top of that, you can even move the position of this boxed area and this will work on any connected device too.
+On top of that, you can even move the position of this boxed area, and this will work on any connected device too.
 As it keeps the aspect ratio the same, it just changes the overall screen size.
-If you wondered what resolution you get while playing in this mode, well, it’s obviously not going to be 4k.
-The pixels aren’t there, but the connected devices still recognise it as a 4k panel.
+If you wondered what resolution you get while playing in this mode, well, it’s obviously not going to be 4K.
+The pixels aren’t there, but the connected devices still recognize it as a 4K panel.

 This is obviously marketed as a gaming focus monitor with the various gaming features and design, but it is still a monitor.
 Now what puts this monitor above, say, the LG TV equivalents, like the C2 OLED, is the fact that it comes with a display port.
-I’ve hooked up my Macbook Pro to test it out and to make the most of those 120hz capabilities.
+I’ve hooked up my Macbook Pro to test it out and make the most of those 120 Hz capabilities.

 I’m using one of these USB-C to display port cables.
-Using the hdmi port on my mac will actually limit me to just 60 hertz.
-So, over the last few weeks to really test this out, I’ve been running all of the usual tasks that I normally do on my ultrawide.
-That’s to see.
+Using the HDMI port on my Mac will actually limit me to just 60 hertz.
+So, over the last few weeks, to really test this out, I’ve been running all of the usual tasks that I normally do on my laptop.
+That’s to be seen.
 If this is viable to use day-to-day, that includes reading and writing documents, checking emails, and editing videos.
 Firstly, the size of this display is huge.
 You can fit so much on here both vertically and horizontally that you really don’t need any more space.
 Rather than this, you can snap multiple windows, whether that’s a document on one side and a website on the other, or you could easily push it to three.

-It’s hard to capture on here, but I was really impressed with how sharp the text looked even with that anti-glare coating.
-On top of that, as I’m using the 120 hertz mode, everything looks smooth and completely stutter free, whether that’s scrolling through a timeline or document or just moving windows around the screen.
+It’s hard to capture here, but I was really impressed with how sharp the text looked even with that anti-glare coating.
+On top of that, as I’m using the 120 hertz mode, everything looks smooth and completely stutter-free, whether that’s scrolling through a timeline or document or just moving windows around the screen.
 It is silky smooth.

 PIP and PBP

 We’ve covered gaming and productivity, but what if you wanted to do both at the same time?
-Well, fortunately it does have an inbuilt picture-by-picture or picture-in-picture mode.
+Well, fortunately, it does have an in-built picture-by-picture or picture-in-picture mode.
 This will let you run two inputs at exactly the same time.
-So I tested it with the PlayStation 5 and my MacBook and it worked really well either by using picture in picture and moving the image around the screen or the picture by picture mode.
+So I tested it with the PlayStation 5 and my MacBook, and it worked really well either by using picture in picture and moving the image around the screen or picture by picture mode.

-So we already know it’s got the LG C2 oled panel underneath.
+So we already know it’s got the LG C2 OLED panel underneath.
 You would assume it’s identical in terms of picture quality and performance as well.
 During my testing so far, I would say it’s 90 percent the same, but there are a few obvious differences.
-The colour and vibrancy of the picture are incredible.
+The color and vibrancy of the picture are incredible.
 It’s obviously got an OLED panel.
 It’s got the usual 98-color space, 10-bit color, and HDR 10.
-Out of the box, the colours look accurate and as punchy as you’d expect from an oled.
+Out of the box, the colors look accurate and as punchy as you’d expect from an OLED.
 So movies and games really do look great.

 Here it’s also calibrated out of the box, so there aren’t really any settings to tweak as such, other than just the brightness and the contrast.
-But one of the biggest selling points of an oled is the infinite blacks and incredible contrast ratio.
-But with the anti-glare coating on this screen, the blacks are more of a hazy dark grey rather than jet black.
+But one of the biggest selling points of an OLED is the infinite blacks and incredible contrast ratio.
+But with the anti-glare coating on this screen, the blacks are more of a hazy dark gray than jet black.

 Compared to a normal IPS panel, this is still very impressive.
-But it’s only when you compare it to a normal glossy old shoe that you do notice the difference.
-It was actually when I went back to my LG c1, the 77-inch I’ve got here, that I noticed just how flat the image looked in comparison to the rog.
+But it’s only when you compare it to a normal, glossy old shoe that you notice the difference.
+It was actually when I went back to my LG C1, the 77-inch I’ve got here, that I noticed just how flat the image looked in comparison to the rog.

-Another point I did touch on very briefly in my first impressions review is that the screen doesn’t suffer from abl or the auto brightness limiter and that’s where the screen dims very slightly.
-When showing bright images like word documents, then it pops back to full brightness if you move your mouse or change the window.
+Another point I did touch on very briefly in my first impressions review is that the screen doesn’t suffer from abl or the auto brightness limiter, and that’s where the screen dims very slightly.
+When showing bright images like Word documents, it pops back to full brightness if you move your mouse or change the window.

-I was actually really excited to test this out and see it in action, but unfortunately, during my testing I just could not get this to work.
-I enabled the uniform brightness mode in the settings and I left the screen alone for a couple of minutes, but as soon as I moved or scrolled the screen, it popped back to full brightness, exactly the same as the c2 and the g2.
+I was actually really excited to test this out and see it in action, but unfortunately, during my testing, I just could not get it to work.
+I enabled the uniform brightness mode in the settings, and I left the screen alone for a couple of minutes, but as soon as I moved or scrolled the screen, it popped back to full brightness, exactly the same as the C2 and the G2.
 I’m actually really disappointed with the result of this.

-It’s obviously not quite as aggressive as the c2 in the g2, but it definitely still exists and it’s something that might annoy you if you’re using it as a monitor.
-I’ve also noticed there is a very slight blue tint on the outer edges and a warmer colour in the middle.
-This is only noticeable on pure white screens, and as you move off center, the colour does shift.
-This is actually a known characteristic of ole, unfortunately.
+It’s obviously not quite as aggressive as the c2 in the g2, but it definitely still exists, and it’s something that might annoy you if you’re using it as a monitor.
+I’ve also noticed there is a very slight blue tint on the outer edges and a warmer color in the middle.
+This is only noticeable on pure white screens, and as you move off center, the color does shift.
+This is actually a known characteristic of oled, unfortunately.
 So it’s not limited to just this display, but I still wanted to mention it anyway.
 One of the comments I often get when using an oled is concerns about burning.

-Poking out just under the monitor are two 10 watt Harman Kardon speakers, and above those is a 15 watt woofer.
-Most of the time while gaming, I will use headphones, as it’s pretty rare that I’ll use the speakers.
+Poking out just under the monitor are two 10-watt Harman Kardon speakers, and above those is a 15-watt woofer.
+Most of the time, while gaming, I will use headphones, as it’s pretty rare that I’ll use speakers.
 But for productivity, when you have a video playing or some music in the background, these are a lot more useful than I expected.
 It means you don’t need or have to have external speakers or headphones.